TheRedSpy15/The-Trail/README.md

 # The-Trail
 My first real project with JavaFX.
 This is more of a learning experience for me.
-NOTE: I'm new to this whole GitHub thing!

 The project is a JavaFX version of the classic game knownas "Oregon Trail"